-If the parties cannot agree, the case can only be finished by a trial.
-Before the trial, it may be useful for an attorney to find out the evidence and information that the other party has.
+If the parties cannot agree, the case can only be finished with a trial.
+Before the trial, it may be useful to get the evidence and information the other party has.
 This is called discovery.
 Discovery is usually only done when the parties are represented by lawyers.
 There are several kinds of discovery, including:

 - taking testimony under oath from a party or a witness outside of the courtroom (called depositions)

-- written questions that the other party must answer in writing under oath within 30 days (called interrogatories)
+- written questions the other party answers in writing under oath within 30 days (called interrogatories)

 - a written demand that the other party allow the attorney to look at important papers before trial (called requests for production of documents)